willkg/douglas/docs/deploy_cgi.rst

 I hate writing in HTML!
 -----------------------

 That's ok.
-Pyblosxom supports formatters and entry parsers which allow you to use a variety of markups for writing blog entries.
+Douglas supports formatters and entry parsers which allow you to use a variety of markups for writing blog entries.
 See the documentation on Writing Entries for more information.